Banner image

 Day 1: Embark the vessel in Ushuaia

-Begin your journey where the world drops off, embarking in Ushuaia, Tierra del Fuego, Argentina, the southernmost city in the world.
-Leave in the afternoon and then sail through the mountain-fringed Beagle Channel into the evening and beyond.
+Begin your journey in Argentina, embarking in Ushuaia, Tierra del Fuego – the southernmost city in the world.
+Leave in the afternoon, then sail through the mountain-fringed Beagle Channel into the evening and beyond.

 Day 2: At sea towards the Falkland Islands